 - Courtyard by Marriott Prague City: Fans of Marriott will find themselves at home in this 4-star property.
 There’s a splash more colour and character in here than most chain hotels.
 Expect a comfortable and hassle-free stay.
 Get the best price for your room by booking directly at Marriott.com.

 Along with Prague’s explosion in popularity there’s been a massive uptick in the volume of accommodations within the city.
 Unfortunately, the demand continues to outpace supply and finding hotels in Prague is no longer as easy (or cheap) as it one may have been.

-Below, we’ve assembled a collection of the best hotels in Prague at 3 different price points—budget, mid-range, and luxury.
+Below, we’ve assembled a collection of the best Prague hotels at 3 different price points—budget, mid-range, and luxury.

-For whichever budget you’re working with keep in mind: Prague is insanely popular and you’ll need to book (very) early to find the best deals for the best places to stay, especially in high tourism season.
+For whichever budget you’re working with keep in mind that Prague is insanely popular and you’ll need to book (very) early to find the best deals, especially in high tourism season.

 All of these best budget hotels in Prague offer their most budget-friendly rooms for about $75-100 per night.

-A breath of fresh air for budget travellers in Prague, the stylish Hotel Sunrise features everything you crave out of your accommodations without the high price tag normally attached to the best hotels in Prague.
+A breath of fresh air for budget travellers in Prague, the stylish Hotel Sunrise features everything you crave out of your accommodations without the high price tag normally attached to the the city’s top hotels.

 The rooms at Hotel Sunrise are clean, bright, spacious and modern, certainly a better value than its cost would suggest.

 To get into this price point in Prague, of course, there’s always a bit of a sacrifice in location.
 That’s not to say that it’s necessarily a bad thing.

 Although you’ll need to walk about 25 minutes (or take a short tram ride) to get to Old Town, you’ll appreciate the relative serenity of Nove Mesto, keeping you sheltered from the chaos and bustle of Prague’s main tourist area.